 Importance of writing the outstanding fee letter:

-If you are a representative of the school and you have been tasked to write the outstanding fee letter to parents of the child, we hope that the following tips will be helpful for you:
+If you are a representative of the school and you have been tasked to write the outstanding fee letter to the parents of the child, we hope that the following tips will be helpful for you:

-To help you write an outstanding fee letter to the parents of the child, we have a sample letter below.
-This sample letter will let you know about the correct format as well as the structure of the letter.
+We have a sample letter below to help you write an outstanding fee letter to the child’s parents.
+This sample letter will tell you about the correct format and structure of the letter.

 Sample letter: